Biden proposing point-of-sale incentives, affordable EVs made in America

 On Tuesday, at an event previewing the fully electric Ford F-150 Lightning, President Joe Biden will attempt to sell Americans—and lawmakers—on his proposed $174 billion of electric vehicle spending.

-In a new White House fact sheet released Tuesday, ahead of the Detroit appearance, the President provided a bit more detail about this piece of his $2 billion infrastructure plan, with the intent to spend the bulk of the amount on new consumer rebates.
+In a new White House fact sheet released Tuesday, ahead of the Detroit appearance, the President provided a bit more detail about this piece of his $2 trillion infrastructure plan, with the intent to spend the bulk of the amount on new consumer rebates.
 About $15 billion of the amount would go to 500,000 new EV charging stations, while tens of billions going to research, the supply chain, and manufacturing.

 2022 Chevrolet Bolt EUV and EV production starts